Efficacy

 Line chart of abdominal pain Line chart of abdominal pain

-eP≤0.05 Trulance 3 mg vs placebo.
-An integrated analysis of IBS-C Studies 3 and 4.
-The severity of abdominal pain was assessed on an 11-point numeric rating scale from 0 (none) to 10 (worst possible).3
+The severity of abdominal pain was assessed on an 11-point numeric rating scale from 0 (none) to 10 (worst possible).2

 IBS-C